Alluxio/alluxio/docs/en/core-services/Caching.md

 There are two back-off types available, `ANY` and `DIRECTORY`, that can be set in `alluxio.worker.management.backoff.strategy` property.

-- ANY; management tasks will backoff from worker when there is any user I/O.
+- `ANY`; management tasks will backoff from worker when there is any user I/O.
 This mode will ensure low management task overhead in order to favor immediate user I/O performance.
 However, making progress on management tasks will require quite periods on the worker.

-- DIRECTORY; management tasks will backoff from directories with ongoing user I/O.
+- `DIRECTORY`; management tasks will backoff from directories with ongoing user I/O.
 This mode will give better chance of making progress on management tasks However, immediate user I/O throughput might be decreased due to increased management task activity.